MikeSWang/Triumvirate/docs/source/index.rst

 Contributing
 ============

-User feedback and contributions are highly valued and very welcome.
+User feedback and contributions are very welcome.
 Please refer to the `contribution guidelines
 <https://github.com/MikeSWang/Triumvirate/blob/main/CONTRIBUTING.md>`_.

 Releases
 ========

-Changes in recent releases are listed in the `change log
+Changes in current and past releases are listed in the `change log
 <https://github.com/MikeSWang/Triumvirate/blob/main/CHANGELOG.md>`_.